Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Definitions

 An important subclass of Bregman divergences are the \emph{decomposable} Bregman divergences.
 Suppose $\phi$ has domain $M = \prod_{i=1}^d M_i $ and can be written as $\phi(x) = \sum_{i=1}^d \phi_i(x_i)$, where $\phi_i :M_i \subset \reals \to \reals$ is also strictly convex and differentiable in relint($S_i$).
 Then $ \breg(x,y) = \sum_{i=1}^d D_{\phi_i}(x_i, y_i)$ is a \emph{decomposable} Bregman divergence.

-Most commonly used Bregman divergences are decomposable: ~\cite[Chapter 3]{cayton-thesis} illustrates some of the commonly used ones, including the Euclidean distance, the KL-divergence, and the Itakura-Saito distance .
+The majority of commonly used Bregman divergences are decomposable:~\cite[Chapter 3]{cayton-thesis} illustrates some of the commonly used ones, including the Euclidean distance, the KL-divergence, and the Itakura-Saito distance.
 In this paper we will hence limit ourselves to considering decomposable distance measures.
-We note that due to the primal-dual relationship of $\breg(a,b)$ and $D_{\phi^*}(b^*, a^*)$, for our results on the asymmetric Bregman divergence we need only consider right-sided $\mu$-defective distance measures.
+We note that due to the primal-dual relationship of $\breg(a,b)$ and $D_{\phi^*}(b^*, a^*)$, for our results on the asymmetric Bregman divergence we need only consider right-sided nearest neighbors and left-sided results follow symmetrically.

+\paragraph{Some notes on terminology and computation model.} We note now that whenever we refer to ``bisecting" an interval $[a b]$ under a distance measure $D$ satisfying an RTI, we shall precisely mean finding $x$ s.t $D(a,x) = D(x,b)$.
+The RTI now implies that $D(a,x) = D(x,b) \leq \frac{1}{2} D(a,b)$ and that repeated bisection quickly reduces the length of subintervals.
+Computing such a bisecting point of an interval exactly, or even placing a point at a specified distance from a given point $p$ is not trivial.
+However we argue in Section \ref{sec:numerical} that both tasks can be approximately done by numerical procedures without significantly affecting our asymptotic bounds.
+For the remainder of the paper we shall take an idealized context and assume any such computations can be done to the desired accuracy quickly.

+We also stipulate that the ``diameter" of any subset of our domain $X \subset M$ under distance measure $D$ shall be $\max_{x,y \in X} D(x,y)$.
+Where the choice of distance measure $D$ may appear ambiguous from the context, we shall explicitly refer to the $D$-diameter.